-In October 2006 Governor Schwarzenegger signed Executive Order S-23-06 to clear the government red tape for building wireless broadband networks; ensure all government agencies are using the best technologies to serve the people; and create a broadband task force that lets experts from government and business work together to identify and eliminate obstacles to making broadband internet access ubiquitous in the State.

-One of the issues raised at the Local Coastal Plan public workshops at The Sea Ranch and Public Facilities & Services Element Page C-PF-36

-Jenner in May and June 2013 is the need for expansion and improvement of telecommunications services, including wireless broadband, on the Sonoma and Mendocino County Coasts to provide access to emergency, medical, and educational services; improve the economy; and close the gap in fiber-optic cable between AT&T on the North Coast and Verizon on the South Coast.
+In October 2006, Governor Schwarzenegger signed Executive Order S-23-06 to streamline approvals for building broadband networks; ensure all government agencies are using the best technologies to serve the people; and create a broadband task force that lets experts from government and business work together to identify and eliminate obstacles to making broadband internet access ubiquitous in the State.
+One of the issues raised at the Local Coastal Plan public workshops at The Sea Ranch and Jenner in May and June 2013 is the need for expansion and improvement of telecommunications services, including wireless broadband, on the Sonoma and Mendocino county coasts to provide access to emergency, medical, and educational services; improve the economy; and close the gap in the fiber-optic cable between AT&T on the North Coast and Verizon on the South Coast.
+In June 2015 The Sea Ranch filed an application for a Coastal Permit and Use Permit to build 59.8 miles of fiber optic telecommunications network next to roads and in trails to serve 2,280 lots in its subdivision units.

-Expansion and improvement of wireless broadband on the Sonoma County Coast would close the "digital divide" by providing equality of opportunity for rural residents and businesses to have the same information and resources provided online to urban residents; boost the Coast economy by allowing large, small, and home-based businesses to have a more level playing field from which to compete for a fair share of the market; increase opportunities for education, training, and employment of residents; and save lives and improve healthcare by increasing emergency response times and opportunities for telemedicine (the remote diagnosis and treatment of patients by means of telecommunications technology).
+Expansion and improvement of broadband on the Sonoma County coast would close the "digital divide" by providing equality of opportunity for rural residents and businesses to have the same information and resources provided online to urban residents; boost the coast economy by allowing large, small, and home-based businesses to have a more level playing field from which to compete for a fair share of the market; increase opportunities for education, training, and employment of residents; and save lives and improve healthcare by decreasing emergency response times and increasing opportunities for telemedicine (the remote diagnosis and treatment of patients by means of telecommunications technology).